sousouindustries/python-eda/README.rst

 -   An interface specification of the enterprise message bus; allowing additional, more mature implementations (using for example, Apache Apollo).
+-   A framework to quickly prototype and deploy services.

 Installation